peterjmartinson/writing/DistractedFortune/20250917_BurnTheShips/draft.md

 That person you've wanted to call every weekend for the past forty weekends?
 Send him a text and ask if he's available this Saturday at noon for a 30 minute phone call.
 Then call him.

-2. Launch a product
+2. Pre-Sell the Ghost Product.

-You have a product idea, and it's still an idea.
-Why not email 10 contacts with a firm delivery date, and ask for a discounted pre-payment?
+Stop letting your idea gather dust.
+Email your 10 best contacts today with a non-refundable, steeply discounted pre-order price and a firm, 30-day delivery date.
+You don't have a product yet, but now you have ten paying customers and a cash-backed deadline that makes retreat more expensive than work.

 3. Interview someone